 For his career, Mashburn finished with per game averages of 19.1 points, 5.4 rebounds and 4.0 assists.
 He's also the answer to a pretty unique trivia question, as he's one of just six NBA players to average at least 20 points per game in their final season–technically his two inactive years don't count for this record.
 Mashburn averaged 20.8 points his final year with the Hornets, and joins Jerry West, Larry Bird, Drazen Petrovic, Reggie Lewis and Michael Jordan as the only players to reach that scoring level in their swan song season.
 Pretty impressive company!

 Since his retirement, Mashburn has kept his business savvy going.
 In addition to his franchises, he has a venture capital firm and a marketing agency.
 In 2013, the small forward teamed up with former NFL player Winston Justice to launch Mashburn Justice Capital Partners, a firm investing in high-tech startups.
-So far, their only public investment has been $2.1 million in the sales performance platform LevelEleven, but you figure it won't be long before the firm begins investing in another company.
+One of their biggest bets is an Illinois-based cannabis company called Revolution Global.
+He's also entered the world of hotel development, working on a project in Rochester, Minnesota.

 Meanwhile, Mashburn's marketing agency, Mashburn Sackett, was founded in 2014, with locations in Chicago and Miami.
 The agency's focus is to serve the growing interest in smaller agencies that respond to internet changes more rapidly and effectively.
 The agency specializes in interactive, experiential and viral marketing, social media, integrated film, 3D production, and other related digital services.